 Ask plenty of questions and expect to be asked plenty of questions.
 Be open to home checks and know that they are in place to protect you and the puppy.
 PLEASE do not send anonymous emails.
 If you do not include an introduction your email will not be seriously considered.

 Ask us about rescuing a Stafford!

 If you are looking for a breeder who always has pups and always takes deposits on 1st, 2nd etc pick pups before they are even born – we are not your breeder.
 If you want a breeder who insists on a contract which includes breeding, puppies back, must show at your expense, etc…. we are not your breeder.
-If you want a puppy from us – please be prepared to wait.
 Our contract is geared towards the safety and well being of the puppy and your commitment to the life of that puppy.

 We employ the use of Dr Carmen Battaglia’s exercises for neurological stimulation with our puppies.
 We also utilize Early Scent Identification for 14 days beginning on day 3.
 We employ scent games starting at 5-6 weeks old.
 Our pups are weaned naturally from their dam and begun on a raw food diet immediately from her milk.
 We begin potty training, clicker, sit, stand, recall, fetch, leash walking, scent games and name recognition all before pups leave our home.

 We temperament and C.A.R.A.T. test at 7 weeks and also use Pat Hastings Puppy Puzzle at 8 weeks.
 Our litters are also raised using the Puppy Culture, Suzanne Clothiers Enriched Puppy Protocol and Avidog protocols and we urge new owners and potential buyers to utilize this program while waiting for your pup and continue with the program after taking your new Stafford home with you.
 We both work from home and someone is with our dogs most of every day.